nazmulkp/NHAwesomeMovieApp/README.md

 are paginated).
 * Use Model-View-ViewModel (MVVM) to perform .
 * Use programaticlay Auto-layout.
-* Use Protocal orionted programming
+* Use Protocol oriented programming
 * Software design patterns #(DI)
 * Generic programming
 * Don't repeat yourself